troclaux/notes/aws.md

     - in this cenario, you can switch to another region and keep the application working
     - DR plan increases the availability of your application
   - attack protection: distributed global infrastructure is harder to attack

+> [!WARNING]
+> Not all fully-managed services are global.
+> Not all global services are fully-managed.

 ## table of contents